-- Reserve the route corridor of the N6 Galway City Ring Road (N6 GCRR) project as approved with conditions and modifications by An Bord Pleanála which accommodates the designed strategic road and the associated bridge crossing of the River Corrib. - 23.
-Give priority to the reservation the N6 GCRR designed strategic road corridor and any associated land requirements over other land uses and objectives in the City Development Plan and prohibit developments within the designed strategic road corridor which could potentially prejudice the development of this strategic road and river crossing. - 24.
+- 23. Reserve the route corridor of the N6 Galway City Ring Road (N6 GCRR) project as approved with conditions and modifications by An Bord Pleanála which accommodates the designed strategic road and the associated bridge crossing of the River Corrib. - 24.
+Give priority to the reservation the N6 GCRR designed strategic road corridor and any associated land requirements over other land uses and objectives in the City Development Plan and prohibit developments within the designed strategic road corridor which could potentially prejudice the development of this strategic road and river crossing. - 25.
 Investigate and develop road improvements, junction improvements and traffic management solutions in the context of the Galway Transport Strategy (GTS) and strategic developments, to maximise the operating efficiency and safety of the network having regard to the requirements of all categories of road users and road network capacity constraints.
-Such solutions or interventions will be developed in conjunction with the relevant agency, such as the TII, NTA, and the Department of Transport and will, where necessary, be subject to the requirements and consenting procedures of the Planning and Development Acts and the Roads Acts. - 25.
-Provide for upgrading of the Tuam Road (N83) from Bóthar na dTreabh (N6) to the city boundary and including the realignment of the Castlegar Road/ Tuam Road (N83) junction. - 26.
-Facilitate a new access to Merlin Park Hospital from the Dublin Road. - 27.
-Implement general road widening and street improvements for safety and convenience including at Bóthar na Cóiste. - 28.
-Complete the N6 Multimodal Corridor Improvement Scheme and scheduled upgrades to Martin roundabout to improve the functioning of the junctions, provide for pedestrian and cycle movements and to facilitate public transport. - 29.
+Such solutions or interventions will be developed in conjunction with the relevant agency, such as the TII, NTA, and the Department of Transport and will, where necessary, be subject to the requirements and consenting procedures of the Planning and Development Acts and the Roads Acts. - 26.
+Provide for upgrading of the Tuam Road (N83) from Bóthar na dTreabh (N6) to the city boundary and including the realignment of the Castlegar Road/ Tuam Road (N83) junction. - 27.
+Facilitate a new access to Merlin Park Hospital from the Dublin Road. - 28.
+Implement general road widening and street improvements for safety and convenience to facilitate improved infrastructure and safer environments for sustainable modes of transport such as walking, cycling and public transport.
+This also includes School Road, Castlegar, and Bóthar an Chóiste. - 29.
+Complete the N6 Multimodal Corridor Improvement Scheme and scheduled upgrades to Martin roundabout to improve the functioning of the junctions, provide for pedestrian and cycle movements and to facilitate public transport. - 30.
 Ensure that along the Western Distributor Road, new access points will only be considered where adequate traffic and public safety can be ensured, where the objective to provide bus lanes can be secured and where the proposal provides improved permeability and contributes to the public realm.
-Minimum distances between existing and proposed junctions of 100m will be required. - 30.
-Implement the traffic management and infrastructural changes to facilitate the provision of the City Centre Access Network as part of the Galway Transport Strategy (GTS) and support any additional land requirements where deemed necessary through design along the associated route and acknowledge that the objective to deliver the City Centre Access Network and associated traffic management and infrastructural changes has priority over other objectives including land use zoning objectives along identified routes, where they are in accordance with the proper planning and sustainable development of the area. - 31.
-Reserve land for a strategic link road from Sean Mulvoy Road to Sandy Road, the location and alignment of which shall be based on optimum transport and sustainable planning and development considerations. - 32.
-Investigate the possibility of o providing an additional/alternative access and egress for to Boireann Bheag estates, Roscam in order to help alleviate chronic traffic congestion on the Doughiska Road artery at peak times.
+Minimum distances between existing and proposed junctions of 100m will be required. - 31.
+Implement the traffic management and infrastructural changes to facilitate the provision of the City Centre Access Network as part of the Galway Transport Strategy (GTS) and support any additional land requirements where deemed necessary through design along the associated route and acknowledge that the objective to deliver the City Centre Access Network and associated traffic management and infrastructural changes has priority over other objectives including land use zoning objectives along identified routes, where they are in accordance with the proper planning and sustainable development of the area. - 32.
+Reserve land for a strategic link road from Sean Mulvoy Road to Sandy Road, the location and alignment of which shall be based on optimum transport and sustainable planning and development considerations. - 33.
+Investigate the possibility of o providing an additional/alternative access and egress for to Boireann Bheag estates, Roscam in order to help alleviate chronic traffic congestion on the Doughiska Road artery at peak times. - 34.
+Galway City Council in conjunction with Transport Infrastructure Ireland will investigate the provision of a continuous foot path on the N84, Headford Road north of Bóthar an Cóiste.